MicrosoftDocs/azure-docs/DevCenter/dotNET/HowTo/blob-storage.md

 <properties linkid="dev-net-how-to-blob-storage" urldisplayname="Blob Service" headerexpose="" pagetitle="How to Use the Blob Storage Service from .NET" metakeywords="Get started Azure blob, Azure unstructured data, Azure unstructured storage, Azure blob, Azure blob storage, Azure blob .NET, Azure blob storage .NET, Azure blob C#, Azure blob storage C#" footerexpose="" metadescription="Get started using the Windows Azure blob storage service to upload, download, list, and delete blob content." umbraconavihide="0" disquscomments="1"></properties>

-# How to Use the Blob Storage Service
+# How to use the Windows Azure Blob Storage Service

 This guide will demonstrate how to perform common scenarios using the Windows Azure Blob storage service.
 The samples are written in C\# and